Skip to content

 Freddie Mac gift guidelines

 Freddie Mac also provides funding for conventional loans.
-Per Freddie Mac guidelines, the entire down payment can be gifted by a relative, assuming you’re purchasing a single-family home that’s your primary residence.
+According to Freddie Mac guidelines, a relative can gift the entire down payment if you are purchasing a single-family home to use as your primary residence.
 You may also use wedding gift funds from friends and relatives:

 • Provide a copy of your marriage license